 This project has been classified as an Involve project based on the International Association for Public Participation Spectrum.
 This means we work directly with the public, stakeholders and rightsholders throughout the design process to ensure that ideas and aspirations are understood and considered in the design process.

 This project has a Community Advisory Committee made up of representatives of the local community and identified stakeholder groups.
-The Committee will offer feedback, guidance and advice to the project team at key points during the community engagement process, meeting one to two times per phase.
+The Committee offers feedback, guidance and advice to the project team at key points during the community engagement process, meeting one to two times per phase.
 They have an advisory role and do not make decisions or represent the whole community.

 The vision is co-created with the community to describe the ideal future park.
 It is a big-picture statement that should inspire everyone toward a common understanding of the project’s overall goals and objectives.